qmk/qmk_firmware/doc/build.md

 #### FLIP GUI tutorial
 1. On menu bar click Device -> Select, then. `ATmega32u4`.
 2. On menu bar click Settings -> Communication -> USB, then click 'Open' button on 'USB Port Connection' dialog.
-At this point you'll see greyouted widgets on the app get colored and ready.
+At this point you'll see grey-outed widgets on the app get colored and ready.

 3. On menu bar click File -> Load HEX File, then select your firmware hex file on File Selector dialog.
 4. On 'Operations Flow' panel click 'Run' button to load the firmware binary to the chip.
 Note that you should keep 'Erase', 'Blank Check', 'Program' and 'Verify' check boxes selected.
 5. Re-plug USB cord or click 'Start Application' button to restart your controller.
 Done.

-See also these instaructions if you need.
+See also these instructions if you need.

 - <http://code.google.com/p/micropendous/wiki/LoadingFirmwareWithFLIP>
 - <http://www.atmel.com/Images/doc7769.pdf>